 - Confusion or being disoriented

-If you’re experiencing any of these symptoms you should speak with your doctor about balance disorders.
+If any of these symptoms have you feeling off balance while walking, you should speak with your doctor about balance disorders.
 Sometimes they can be an indicator of more serious health issues like an ear infection, stroke, or multiple sclerosis.

 Let’s look a little closer at some of these symptoms so you can get a better idea of what they may feel like or be caused by.